guinetn/basecamp/assets/slides/cloud/cloud_models.md

 - Azure Virtual Machines
 - Azure Networking
 - Azure Storage
-- Amazon EC2 etc.
+- Amazon EC2 etc

--
-## Platform as a Service (PaaS)
+## 🔱 PaaS - Platform as a Service

 focus on your application/product provides the environment to build, test and manage the application without worrying about the underlaying infrastructure manage the data and created resources

+- Middleware
 - Development tools
-- Middleware
 - Operating systems
 - Database management
 - Infrastructure

-- Examples
-- Azure App Service
-- Amazon Web Service
-- Google App Engine etc.
+Examples: Azure App Service, Amazon Web Service, Google App Engine…

-## Software as a Service (SaaS)
+ ## 🔱 SaaS - Software as a Service

 use as service by pay as go or fixed pay model without worrying about building, deploying and managing the application.